Bridge to Excellence

 B2E helps guide Tech freshmen as they transition to college by providing support, direction and the necessary resources for degree completion.

 How B2E works...

 All entering fall freshmen are given the opportunity to take the Noel-Levitz online College Student Inventory (CSI) to determine his/her academic, social, and financial readiness for college.

 Students who complete a CSI are assigned a volunteer faculty or staff mentor who works one-on-one with new students to help them make a smooth and successful transition to college.

 The volunteer mentor arranges a meeting to discuss the mentee's potential needs as identified in the CSI Student Report.
 Recommendations are made and follow-up meetings are encouraged.

-The mentor also serves as thefreshman's "go-to-person" whenever they havequestions or concerns about any college-related issue.
+The mentor also serves as the student's "go-to-person" whenever they have questions or concerns about any college-related issue.

-For the past twelve years, freshmen who participated in the B2E program have returned a ta greater rate than non-participants and have also maintained a higher grade point average (GPA) than non-participants.
+Since 2001, freshmen who participated in the B2E program have returned at a greater rate than non-participants and have also maintained a higher grade point average (GPA) than non-participants.

-At the end of each fall semester, freshmen are anonymously surveyed about B2E, and here are some typical comments:
+At the end of the spring semester, freshmen are anonymously surveyed about B2E, and here are some typical comments: